dangolbeeker/Flip-Technique-React/README.md

 # Flip-Technique-React-
-Exploring Advanced Animations in React using FLIP Techique
+Exploring Advanced Animations in React using FLIP Technique